TheRobBrennan/yahoo-pigskin-pickem/README.md

 This year's league is available for members at [https://football.fantasysports.yahoo.com/pickem/11847](https://football.fantasysports.yahoo.com/pickem/11847)

-Congratulations to Jen Brewster for single-handled kicking ass all season long and earning the championship trophy.
+Congratulations to Jen Brewster for single-handedly kicking ass all season long and earning the championship trophy.

 ![](./2023-24/trophy/IMG_4659.jpeg)
 ![](./2023-24/trophy/IMG_4660.jpeg)